Laagi Nahi Chhute Ram: Theme

 The central theme of the movie is the conflict between social classes, embodied by the love story between an upper caste priest's son and a lower caste dancer.
 The narrative opposes the prejudices held by the upper class against performers and those from lower social standings.
-The core of the film is an love story, challenging the societal norms of the time that dictated individuals should marry within their own social strata.
+The core of the film is a love story, challenging the societal norms of the time that dictated individuals should marry within their own social strata.